davidudo/altschool-nodejs-project-two/README.md

 ### What I learned

 - How to setup a simple server with NodeJS
-- Basics of authentication
+- Basics of authentication and access control level authentication
 - Code documentation
 - How to consume API from frontend
-- How to build a CRUD app
+- How to build a NodeJs CRUD app
 - Basics of error handling
 - How to categorise code files